alphabetalambda/Sarengine2d/README.md

 ### Contribution guidelines ###

-* Writing tests
+* Keep it open source
-* Code review
+* Allow others to use your program freely
-* Other guidelines
+* Test your program out first and make sure it isn't broken

 ### Who do I talk to? ###

-* Repo owner or admin
+* If there are any problems found, please talk to an admin on our public discord server
-* Other community or team contact
+* If this was a build made by someone else, please contact the modder and not the admin